Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 His wife joined him there 43 years later when she died in 2000.

-She got there really late for the funeral.
+She got there really late at the funeral.

 Quite rude.